 Whether it’s accent lighting for wall mirrors or artwork or simple recessed lighting to add some more illumination, you can change a lot about your staircase with the right type of lighting.

 Another aspect of any lighting design project is to ensure a healthy lighting environment.
 When talking about healthy lighting, we refer to the lighting that works well with your circadian rhythm.
 In an office environment, healthy lighting would encompass a lot more, such as using natural light to avoid headaches and lethargy that often come from artificial lighting.
 But staircases are different.

 You don’t spend vast amounts of time in your staircase – it’s more of a ‘passing through’ area.
 But you still want it to be healthy.
 Consider smart home lighting systems that allow you to dim lights.
 Or include task lighting, as we mentioned before.
 Less intense lights aid walking up and down stairs at night, but harsh lights can wake others up.

 You can light your staircase in a variety of ways.
 The manner you choose will again depend on any architectural constraints and personal preferences.
 Here are three main ways to incorporate lighting into your staircase.

 1. Wall lighting

-The majority of staircases are adjacent to at least one wall, making this a favourable option for many homes.
-Walls also provide an easy approach to wiring for the lights, creating a seamless look and smooth installation.
+Most staircases are adjacent to at least one wall, making this a favourable option for many homes.
+Walls also provide an easy way to wire the lights, creating a seamless look and smooth installation.

-Recessed and mounted spots are popular lighting choices for stairs, usually installed between 15 and 20cm above the steps.
-Not only do they look extremely flush and subtle, but provide adequate low-level lighting for your stairs, and can create stunning effects too.
+Recessed and mounted spots are popular stair lighting choices, usually installed between 15 and 20cm above the steps.
+Not only do they look incredibly flush and subtle, but they provide adequate low-level lighting for your stairs and can create stunning effects too.

-There are many ways to use wall lighting effectively, and we can’t ignore the possibility for colours.
-While colour changing LEDs might not be for everyone, it is possible, and can be used to programme a spectacular range of variations to suit your mood.
+There are many ways to use wall lighting effectively, and we can’t ignore the possibility of colours.
+While colour-changing LEDs might not be for everyone, it is possible and can be used to programme a spectacular range of variations to suit your mood.